4 DAYS FROM $1,449

 Immerse yourself in the arts

-This morning, check out of your room so your luggage can be transferred to the m/s Crucelake, and then visit the Tretyakov Gallery — a fascinating introduction to Russian art and culture — with more than 100,000 works charting the development of Russian painting from the 10th to 20th centuries.
+This morning you'll visit the Tretyakov Gallery — a fascinating introduction to Russian art and culture — with more than 100,000 works charting the development of Russian painting from the 10th to 20th centuries.

-This afternoon, after an independent lunch, transfer to your ship for a cultural cnnection on the art of breaking bread served with salt, a traditional Slavic greeting.
-You’ll savor dinner on board tonight, with live music at the bar.
+This afternoon, after an independent lunch, you'll have the afternoon to explore at leisure.
+Then transfer back to your ship for and enjoy a Cultural Connection on the art of breaking bread served with salt, a traditional Slavic greeting.
+Gather for an informational briefing and then savor dinner on board tonight, with live music at the bar.

 The mighty Kremlin

-Visit Russia's symbol of might and majesty, the Kremlin, on a guided tour that includes the State Armory Chambers, the repository of the bejeweled Fabergé eggs.
-Feast on local specialties during an included lunch.
+Visit Russia's symbol of might and majesty, the Kremlin, on a guided tour that includes the Assumption Cathedral and State Armory Chambers, the repository of the bejeweled Fabergé eggs.
+Today, feast on local specialties during an included lunch at a local restaurant.

-This afternoon, you’ll toast your discoveries in Russia’s capital during a Captain's Welcome Reception with champagne, then enjoy a lively Captain’s Dinner.
+This evening, you’ll toast your discoveries in Russia’s capital during a Captain's Welcome Reception with champagne and crew presentation, then enjoy a lively Captain’s Dinner.
+Afterwards, enjoy live music in our onboard bar.

 Life on the Volga

 Away from the cities, Russia is a land of villages, fields, forests, and lakes, all threaded by rivers such as the mighty Volga, Europe's longest.
-Learn about Russian life at an onboard lecture that also includes local handicrafts — available in the onboard gift shop — and enjoy a lively "Russian language for travelers" lesson.
-Discover Uglich this afternoon, one of the motherland’s oldest cities that is part of the storied Golden Ring along the picturesque Volga.
-A favorite city of Ivan the Terrible, you’ll learn more about its fascinating history on a walking tour.
+Learn about Russian life at an onboard lecture that also includes local handicrafts — available in the onboard gift shop — and enjoy a lively "Russian language for travelers" lesson and presentation of Russian culture.
+After a port talk this afternoon, discover Uglich, one of the motherland’s oldest towns that is part of the storied Golden Ring along the picturesque Volga.
+A favorite location of Ivan the Terrible, you’ll learn more about its fascinating history on a walking tour.
 Immerse yourself in local life here when you visit a local family, where home-hosted tea and tasty pies await.
+Later this evening, enjoy live music in the bar.

 Toast Goritsky discoveries

-Before arriving at your next port of call, enjoy a lecture on the history of Matryoshka Doll Painting.
-This afternoon, you’ll arrive in Goritsy for a walking tour, and enjoy the tranquil village’s fascinating history as a former home to several monasteries.
+Before arriving at your next port of call, enjoy a lecture on the history and production of Russian vodka This afternoon, you’ll arrive in Goritsy for a walking tour, and enjoy the tranquil village’s fascinating history as a former home to several monasteries.
 Visit a local school to learn about day-to-day life, as well as a local home.
 The Resurrection Monastery awaits you next, and its storied history (founded by one of Ivan the Terrible’s daughters-in-law) is as fascinating as the architecture.

 This afternoon, back on board, try your hand at Russian specialties during a cooking lesson, followed by vodka and tea with pie and a blini tasting.
 These traditional pancakes are usually made with buckwheat flour and garnished with sour cream, butter, or caviar.
 Later, enjoy a cocktail reception before dinner on board.